 forward-wordmoves the cursor forward to the end of the next word.

-backward-wordmoves the cursor backwards to the start of the current or previous word.
+backward-wordmoves the cursor backward to the start of the current or previous word.

 clear-screenclears the screen and redraws the current line at the top of the screen.